(AND MATEUS “TRANSITIONED”)

 The Gas Can

-I cannot improve upon one word in this epic rant— https://fee.org/articles/how-government-wrecked-the-gas-can/
+Yes, they really ruined the freaking gas can... and I cannot improve upon one word in this epic rant— https://fee.org/articles/how-government-wrecked-the-gas-can/

 The Flashlight

 I regularly use a flashlight in my job.
 I use it to see stuff at night.
 I like my flashlights reliable, durable, and simple to use… oh, and easy to find in the dark.
-What I don’t need is a cheap plastic piece of crap with multiple strobe settings that seem to randomly select themselves, like a butt-dial; what I don’t need is a million-candlepower, military-grade searchlight with LED bulbs and batteries that cannot be replaced.
+What I don’t need is a cheap plastic piece of crap (black, of course) with multiple strobe settings that seem to randomly select themselves, like a butt-dial; what I don’t need is a million-candlepower, military-grade searchlight with LED bulbs and batteries that cannot be replaced.
 But my desires mean nothing, apparently, for they have ruined the flashlight.

 Masking Tape

 Like most everything else in our stores, the manufacture of masking tape was moved to TCTMATCC (“The country that makes all that cheap crap.”)
 Following the apparently tireless efforts of their crack Quality Prevention Unit, the tape itself is now as flimsy as tissue paper… which means that the adhesive is now stronger than the tape itself, and so it always, ALWAYS rips when you try to unroll a piece.
-If by some combination of patience and divine intervention you manage to successfully utilize masking tape as it was originally intended— for keeping fresh wall paint off your moulding while you update your decor— The glue will quickly dry out and harden.
+If by some combination of patience and divine intervention you manage to successfully utilize masking tape as it was originally intended— for keeping fresh wall paint off your millwork while you update your decor— The glue will quickly dry out and harden.
 When that happens, good luck ever, EVER removing the tape without sandpaper.

 And it is not just MASKING tape.
 Essentially any tape that unrolls— duct tape, scotch tape, etc.— seems to have suffered the same fate.
 Indeed, our whole retail economy has seemingly morphed into literally thousands of miles of shelves loaded with garbage that either can’t possibly work in the first place or that you wind up throwing away in a few months after whatever it is stops working.